se-edu/addressbook-level1/README.md

 **Mac/Unix/Linux**

-Create a script similar to the windows version.
-You can use the `diff` command in place of the `FC` command.
+1. Open a terminal window in the `test` folder
+2. Run the `runtests.sh` script
+3. If the script reports that there is no difference between `actual.txt` and `expected.txt`, the test has passed.

 **Troubleshooting test failures**